 Relieving employee shame

-professionals typing on computer, enjoying continuous authentication
+Professionals typing on computer, enjoying continuous authentication

 The fear of accidentally granting unauthorized access to company systems is a genuine concern for employees, and for good reason—being the individual at fault can result in an unbearable amount of shame.
 While we believe employees should always attend their cybersecurity awareness seminars, we also believe that putting system integrity on the shoulders of employees whose role has nothing to do with digital security is, to put it bluntly, uncalled for.